 "Clearly, neuroimaging is still an important diagnostic tool, but most peoples' headaches will not be caused by brain tumours or other serious health problems, and so these should not be offered to patients solely for reassurance."

-More information: For further information about headaches, including statistics and definitions of the different types of headache, please visit NHS Choices: www.nhs.uk/conditions/headache… es/introduction.aspx
+For further information about headaches, including statistics and definitions of the different types of headache, please visit NHS Choices: www.nhs.uk/conditions/headache/pages/introduction.aspx